NoelXP/NoelXP/README.md

     <b>Welcome to my page!</b><br><br>
     <i>
         I'm Noel.
 My job is to automate all the things. <br>
         Got my CKA for Kubernetes!
-If you know what to do with it send me a message! :D Dipping my toe into the chaotic world of webdev.<br>
+If you know what to do with it send me a message! :D. <br>
+        Dipping my toe into the chaotic world of webdev.<br>
     </i><br>
     <a href="https://www.linkedin.com/in/noelxl">